 The spindle, which is activated and controlled by the headstock, spins the workpiece at selectable speeds.
 These speeds can be finely adjusted to suit the specific material being worked on, as well as the precise requirements of the task.

-As the workpiece rotates, the machinist skillfully maneuvers the carriage along the lathe's bed.
+As the workpiece rotates, the machinist skillfully maneuvers the carriage along the engine lathe's bed.
 This movement allows for the strategic positioning of cutting tools, which are held in the toolpost.

 Through careful manipulation, the machinist applies these tools to the workpiece, removing material to sculpt the cylindrical object to the desired specifications and finish.